IIT-Madras-DSAI-Department/end-semester-project-da24b033-vrishabav/report.md

 ### Optimizations

 1.  **Dimensionality Reduction with PCA:** The K-Nearest Neighbors algorithm's prediction time is heavily dependent on the number of features.
 Running it on all 784 features is computationally infeasible.
 By using PCA to reduce the data to **30 components**, the prediction time is dramatically reduced (to around **5.28 seconds**).
-When testing the full data for both train and test on KNN, *without* implementing PCA (training with all 784 features) the weighted F1 was gotten to be 0.9477 which is even worse than what we got with `PCA30+KNN`; while taking more than 100x the testing time
+When checking the full data for both train and val on KNN, *without* implementing PCA (training with all 784 features) the weighted F1 for val was gotten to be 0.9477 which is even worse than what we got with `PCA30+KNN`; while taking more than 100x the testing time

 2.  **Model Selection & Evolution:** Initial trials explored a wider range of models, including `RandomForestClassifier` and `AdaBoostSAMMEClassifier`.
     * `RandomForest` proved to be extremely slow, with one trial taking **133.42 seconds** to train, with no significantly good accuracy either